sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 **Functional implementation:** These pings work by firing telemetry events on the client when a user expands or collapses the sidebar or full view panel.

-**Other considerations**: For the full UI mode events we record which aggregation mode was toggled.
+**Other considerations**: For the expanded UI mode events we record which aggregation mode was toggled.

-- Aggregation: Weekly
+- Aggregation: weekly
 - Event Codes:
   - [WeeklyGroupResultsOpenSection](https://sourcegraph.com/search?q=context:%40sourcegraph/all+GroupResultsOpenSection&patternType=lucky)
   - [WeeklyGroupResultsCollapseSection](https://sourcegraph.com/search?q=context:%40sourcegraph/all+GroupResultsCollapseSection&patternType=lucky)